- Reference # AT.4.2223007

 Summary

-This research led by the Aboriginal Sea Company aims to identify the specific needs and barriers faced by Traditional Owners’ (TOs) to effectively participate in resource management and harvest on their sea country and develop tailored strategies to address these gaps.
-This would help ensure TOs have greater ownership and investment in resource management initiatives and can contribute to the sustainable management of marine resources in their sea country.
+This research, led by the Aboriginal Sea Company, aims to identify the specific needs and barriers faced by Traditional Owners (TOs) in effectively participating in resource management and harvesting on their Sea Country.
+It will also develop tailored strategies to address these gaps.
+This work will help ensure that TOs have greater ownership of, and investment in, resource management initiatives and can contribute meaningfully to the sustainable management of marine resources on their Sea Country.

-The project will support the development and growth of Indigenous businesses and initiatives, through increasing the skills, capacity, and capability of Indigenous people in the commercial fishing industry, ultimately leading to greater economic self-sufficiency and prosperity for Indigenous communities.
-It will investigate the potential of an Indigenous fishing cooperative as a way to facilitate greater economic participation within this industry.
+The project will also support the development and growth of Indigenous businesses and initiatives by increasing the skills, capacity, and capability of Indigenous people in the commercial fishing industry.
+Ultimately, this will lead to greater economic self-sufficiency and prosperity for Indigenous communities.
+Additionally, the project will explore the potential of establishing an Indigenous fishing cooperative as a mechanism to facilitate greater economic participation in the industry.

 Expected outcomes

-- Creating workplace environments in the seafood industry that align to Indigenous values by purchasing the relevant fishing or aquaculture licences.
+- Creating workplace environments in the seafood industry that align with Indigenous values by securing the relevant fishing or aquaculture licences.

-- Indigenous JV’s with seafood industry that share the same values as Indigenous values.
+- Establishing Indigenous joint ventures (JVs) with seafood industry partners who share and respect Indigenous cultural values.

-- Creating more job opportunities, particularly in remote coastal communities where majority of population is Indigenous and unemployment is approx. 50%.
+- Generating more job opportunities, particularly in remote coastal communities where the majority of the population is Indigenous and unemployment rates are approximately 50%.

-- Develop an Indigenous specific ‘seafood marketing’ brand, supported with tools and various multi-media platforms, which then provides additional training and employment opportunities for Indigenous people that may not want to do fishing or aquaculture.
+- Developing an Indigenous specific-seafood marketing brand, supported by tools and multimedia platforms.
+This initiative would also create training and employment opportunities for Indigenous people who may not wish to work directly in fishing or aquaculture.

-- Create ‘downstream’ business opportunities for Aboriginal people such as multi-media, cultural tourism (aligned with fishing tourism), marketing through Aboriginal lens (such as artwork and branding designs)
+- Creating downstream business opportunities for Aboriginal people, such as multimedia production, cultural tourism (aligned with fishing tourism), and marketing through an Indigenous lens (e.g. artwork and branding design).

-- Local sales of affordable seafood into remote communities which provides healthier alternative eating, value-adding to existing seafood products with local Aboriginal flavours (bush foods and spices).
+- Promoting local sales of affordable seafood into remote communities, offering healthier food options and adding value to existing seafood products by incorporating local Aboriginal flavours, such as bush foods and spices.